By: CS2103T F10-1 Since: Jan 2020 Licence: MIT

 Example:

-After the Java deletion incidence in the previous example section (for undo
+After the Java deletion incidence in the previous example section (for undo), we

 Java.
 Once again, Java is removed from our life.